 Once you’ve created an application sooner or later you are going to get hit with a spam bot.
 It’s inevitable.

 On one of my projects the registration form got hit and I ended up with 17,000+ fake users and it was a pain to clean up.
-As part of the process, I asked on Twitter how other people are fighting bots and I had a huge response with a lot of great ideas.
+As part of the process, I asked on Twitter how other people are fighting bots and preventing form spam without captcha, and I had a huge response with a lot of great ideas.
 I wanted to share all the ones mentioned so that if you ever get hit you’ll know how to fight back.

 If you are using a service like Cloudflare you can utilize their “page rules” set up to lock the URL with form submissions down.